 It's interesting to read about all the various theories, ideas, beliefs, and suggestions regarding weight-loss diets, but it can certainly get pretty confusing with so many conflicting paths out there:

-- Should I eat more calories, less calories, or stay about the same?
+- Should I eat more calories, less calories, or eat about the same?

-- Should I eat more fat, less fat, or stay about the same?
+- Should I eat more fat, less fat, or eat about the same?

-- Should I eat more veggies, less veggies, or stay about the same?
+- Should I eat more veggies, less veggies, or eat about the same?

-But before we can make that choice, we need to seriously consider a couple of things.
+But before you can make that choice, you need to seriously consider a couple of things.

 Hunger and Deprivation

-The biggest problem with diets is the hunger.
+The biggest problem with weight-loss diets is the hunger.
 Can you live with being hungry for the rest of your life?
 Few people have that kind of strength.
-I know I certainly don't.
-So for me, the path of Ketosis is the most sensible of all of the options available to me.
+I know I certainly don't, so for me, the path of real ketosis is the most sensible of all the options available to me.

 How to Get Into Ketosis Quickly

-Here are three quick ways to enter the state of Ketosis, but I'm sure there are others.
-These are just the ones I am currently aware of.
-Each method is designed to get you into a fat burning metabolism within 3 to 5 days, after which you can then choose (with the help of your doctor) which low-carb Plan or Path you are going to follow:
+Here are three quick ways to enter the state of ketosis, but I'm sure there are many others.
+These are just the ones that I am currently aware of.
+Each method is designed to get you into a fat burning metabolism within 3 to 5 days, or less, after which you can then choose (with the help of your doctor) which low-carb plan or path you are going to follow: